CumulusNetworks/docs/content/cumulus-linux-50/System-Configuration/Date-and-Time/Setting-Date-and-Time.md

 If you need to reconfigure the current time zone, refer to the instructions above.
 {{%/notice%}}

-To set the system clock according to the configured time zone:
+To set the software clock according to the configured time zone:

 ```
 cumulus@switch:~$ sudo date -s "Tue Jan 26 00:37:13 2021"
 ```

-You can write the current value of the system (software) clock to the hardware clock using the `hwclock` command:
+You can write the current value of the software clock to the hardware clock using the `hwclock` command:

 ```
 cumulus@switch:~$ sudo hwclock -w